-*District Website (Up-to-date Links, District Blog and Wiki, and Local Information)
+*District Website (Up-to-date Links, How-To Directions and Local Library Information)

 *Purchase E-mail Accounts for Branch Library Managers

-*Direct Broadband Internet Connections (T-1+ and Wireless at All Branches) and Diagnostic Connections
+*Direct Broadband Internet Connections (Fiber Broadband and T-1+ and Wireless at All Branches) and Diagnostic Connections

 *Troubleshooting Assistance for Borrowers Using District Computers and District Automation (Via Telephone and the Internet)

-*Mailed and E-mailed Notification of Fines and Fees for Overdues to Borrowers
+*Mailed and E-Mailed Notification of Fines and Fees for Overdue and/or Damages to Borrowers